dotdon/QuickSwitch/README.md

 ## Acknowledgments

-- Inspired by Razer's Snap Tap feature for gaming keyboards.
+- Inspired by the concept of "Nullbind" behavior for gaming keyboards.